CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 ## Class Policies

-All students must be registered in order to attend lectures and receive credit for this course.
+All students must be registered to attend lectures and receive credit for this course.

 ### Attendance

 Attendance during the scheduled class time is important but not directly enforced.
-Some planned course activities and assessments will require your attendance during the scheduled meeting times, and will not be offered at other times.
-So your attendance will be reflected in your grade.
+Some planned course activities and assessments will require your attendance during the scheduled meeting times and will not be offered at other times.
+So, your attendance will be reflected in your grade.
 Other class times will be used for demonstrations and question and answer times.

 ### Late Assignments

-No late assignments will be accepted or marked without communication with a valid excuse well in advance of the due date of the assignment, unless a valid medical excuse and documentation is provided.
+No late assignments will be accepted or marked without communication with a valid excuse in advance of the due date of the assignment, or unless circumstances do not allow for communication.
+It is the responsibility of the student to notify the course instructors as soon as possible when they are unable to meet a deadline.

 ### Missed Assignments

 See above (Late Assignments)

-### Final Exam Scheduling

-There will be a final test schedule by the university during the exam period.
-All activities will be completed during class time.

 ### Missed Tests and Other In-Class Activities

-If a test, quiz or other in-class assessment is missed, students must contact the instructor and as soon as possible.
+If a quiz or other in-class assessment is missed, students must contact the instructor and as soon as possible.
 If a valid reason is provided for the missed activity, grades will likely be shifted to other items in the same grade category.
 Rescheduling these activities will likely not be feasible.

 ## Academic Offences